Chapter 4: Setting up a PSP

 - the anticipated outcomes of the process, including plans for dissemination and ongoing follow up.

 The Steering Group will work closely with the PSP Coordinator and the JLA Adviser.
-The Steering Group will typically meet on a monthly basis.
+The Steering Group will typically meet monthly.
 This can be by teleconference although at certain points in the project, a face-to-face meeting will be useful and it is always advisable to hold the initial meeting face to face to enable the group to build an effective working relationship.
 The JLA Adviser will chair the Steering Group meetings to ensure neutrality, transparency and adherence to the JLA process.

-The PSP Leader or Coordinator should check whether any Steering Group members wish to remain anonymous and not be publicly identifiable as being involved in the PSP.
+The PSP Leader/Coordinator should check whether any Steering Group members wish to remain anonymous and not be publicly identifiable as being involved in the PSP.
 This may mean not including some names in public documentation or on the PSP website.
-The template Steering Group Interests and Privacy Form online in the Templates and useful documents section will help with collecting consent to use personal details in publicity.
+The template Steering Group Interests and Privacy Form will help with collecting consent to use personal details in publicity.

 Steering Group Documentation